Xayvay/DrivingHistory/README.md

 #### From first glance

 Application Structure:

-- Main Class
+A. Main Class
-- Driver Package
+B. Driver Package
-* Driver Service
+- Driver Service
-* Driver
+- Driver
-- Trip Package
+C. Trip Package
-* Trip Service
+- Trip Service
-* Trip
+- Trip
-- Report Package
+D. Report Package
-* Report Service
+- Report Service
-* Report
+- Report

 Now going back to my initial key observations it seems like I want to be able to process an input file.
 Debating if I want this functionality in main or reports or in its own utils class called file processor or something of that nature.